-Improve awareness, ownership and capacities to change impacts, incl, to operate, replicate resilient supply andcapacity of schools, communities and households to understand climate risks and adaptationcommun househol to increa resilience climate risks and adaptation communities and households' capacity building Conduct annual capacity building workshops to educate communities on the risks of climate change- related hazards and how to react in case of a disaster. \$979,000 households to understand climate risks and resilience to climate change Develop learning materials relating to climate change adaptation, resilience, and disaster recovery for integration into the Ministry of Education's Social Science Programme.
-Conduct annual technology expos to improve knowledge-sharing of new and innovative technologies. alternative energy systems. impacts Sensitize the public on resilience, recovery, and adaptation efforts through awareness campaigns at Arbour month events.
-(A&B) Integrate disaster risk reduction and resilience education into the school curriculum, particularly social studies programme Demonstrations conducted by schools' industrial arts departments on adaptation and resilience-building benefits, as a part of School Based Assessment projects.
-(A&B) Conduct capacity building workshops for schools to improve knowledge of Site Environmental Management Plans and call for proposal application capacity (A&B) Provide capacity building for the Ministry of Environment team and technical evaluation committee team to evaluate submissions of proposals and SEMP Reports Develop proposals for climate-proofing school facilities improve resilience to, and recovery from, Develop site-specific operational procedures for long-term maintenance, and a monitoring framework, of climate-proofing measures for each priority building Component 3: Schools adaptation and safety Improvement 3.
-Climate- proofing interventions implemented in select school buildings to 3.1 Conduct Safe School assessments with adaptation needs and maintenance plans costed.
-Conduct baseline audits of school buildings in alignment with and in support of the Model Safe School Programme toolkit and OECS's Guidelines for the Locating and Designing of Disaster Resilient Schools (A&B) \$10,315,500 Develop and implement school programme for the enhancement of the resiliency and building of the adaptive capacity of students, parents, teachers, and school personnel to help them cope with the social- emotional impacts caused by exposure to extreme weather events, including hurricanes.
+Component 2: Improve awareness, ownership and capacities to respond to climate change impacts, incl, to operate, maintain and replicate resilient water harvesting, supply and alternative energy systems.
+2. Strengthen the capacity of schools, businesses, communities and households to understand climate risks and adaptation options, and cope with socio- emotional impacts 2.1 Schools, communities and households' capacity building to increase resilience to climate change Conduct annual capacity building workshops to educate communities on the risks of climate change- related hazards and how to react in case of a disaster.
+Develop learning materials relating to climate change adaptation, resilience, and disaster recovery for integration into the Ministry of Education's Social Science Programme.
+Conduct annual technology expos to improve knowledge-sharing of new and innovative technologies.
+Sensitize the public on resilience, recovery, and adaptation efforts through awareness campaigns at Arbour month events.
+(A&B) \$979,000 Integrate disaster risk reduction and resilience education into the school curriculum, particularly social studies programme Demonstrations conducted by schools' industrial arts departments on adaptation and resilience-building benefits, as a part of School Based Assessment projects.
+(A&B) Conduct capacity building workshops for schools to improve knowledge of Site Environmental Management Plans and call for proposal application capacity (A&B) Provide capacity building for the Ministry of Environment team and technical evaluation committee team to evaluate submissions of proposals and SEMP Reports Develop proposals for climate-proofing school facilities buildings to improve resilience to, an recovery from, plans costed.
+Develop site-specific operational procedures for long-term maintenance, and a monitoring framework, of climate-proofing measures for each priority building Component 3: Schools adaptation and safety Improvement 3.
+Climate- proofing interventions implemented in select school adaptation needs and maintenance Conduct baseline audits of school buildings in alignment with and in support of the Model Safe School Programme toolkit and OECS's Guidelines for the Locating and Designing of Disaster Resilient Schools (A&B) \$10,315,500 Develop and implement school programme for the enhancement of the resiliency and building of the adaptive capacity of students, parents, teachers, and school personnel to help them cope with the social- emotional impacts caused by exposure to extreme weather events, including hurricanes.
 Conduct student home climate resiliency self- assessment surveys (A&B) Develop information products for conducting self- assessments for climate resiliency at homes and buildings within target school communities (A&B) Participation of primary, secondary, and tertiary students in Department of Environment's annual Ecozone Summer Camp (A&B) Develop Construction Environmental Management Plans for additional schools if the call for proposal process budget allows it and selection criteria is met.
 (A&B) Conduct educational campaigns for participating schools Develop Construction Environmental Management Plans reports for 15 participating schools (A&B)

-extreme climate events.
-3.2 Improve the resilience of priority buildings through adaptation interventions Implement climate-proofing measures to improve priority buildings climate resilience including engineering design & supervision (A&B) Implement climate-proofing measures to improve priority buildings climate resilience including engineering design & supervision (St. Lucia)

-3.2.3 Design, procure and install weather stations at select schools with very high overall hazard rank.
-(See Part II B.) (A&B)

-4. Total components

-5. Project Execution cost

-7. Total Project Cost

-8. Implementing Fee

-Amount of Finance Amount of Financing Requested
+events.
+3.2 Improve the resilience of priority buildings Implement climate-proofing measures to improve priority buildings climate resilience including engineering design & supervision (A&B) through adaptation interventions Implement climate-proofing measures to improve priority buildings climate resilience including engineering design & supervision (St. Lucia) 3.2.3 Design, procure and install weather stations at select schools with very high overall hazard rank.
+(See Part II B.) (A&B) 4.
+Total components 5.
+Project Execution cost 7.
+Total Project Cost 8.
+Implementing Fee Amount of Finance cing Requested \$13,996,500